marjoleinF/gamtree/README.md

 splines, the wigglyness is determined by the user through the choice of spline basis and number and location of knots.
 With smoothing splines, the optimal amount of wigglyness is estimated in a data-driven manner.
-Thus, users have to worry less about the choice of basis and number and location of knots.
+Thus, users have to worry (much) less about the choice of basis and number and location of knots.
 Furthermore, function `gamtree` allows the amount of wigglyness to be a critical factor in subgroup detection.